 Changes to phraseology

-On 9 November 2017, Australia will introduce changes to the standard phraseology for SIDs and STARs, as issued by ICAO.
-The phraseology that will be used by air traffic controllers from this date is explained in the table below.
+On 9 November 2017, Australia introduced changes to the standard phraseology for SIDs and STARs, as issued by ICAO.
+The phraseology used by air traffic controllers from this date is explained in the table below.

 The updated phraseology positively reinforces that lateral, vertical and speed requirements embedded in a SID or STAR continue to apply unless explicitly cancelled or amended by the controller.
-This will help address radio frequency clutter by ensuring transmissions are efficient and effective.
+This is to help address radio frequency clutter by ensuring transmissions are efficient and effective.